invinciblescriptz/invincible-private-killing/README.md

 -- Target dropdown for specific target local targetPlayerNames = {}
-local targetDropdown = Kill:AddDropdown("Select Target", function(displayName)
+local targetDropdown = KillerTab:AddDropdown("Select Target", function(displayName)
     for _, player in ipairs(Players:GetPlayers()) do
         if player.DisplayName == displayName then
             if not table.find(targetPlayerNames, player.Name) then